Coldplay: 2008–2010: Viva la Vida or Death and All His Friends

 "Violet Hill" was confirmed as the first single, with a radio release date of 29 April 2008.
 After the first play, it was freely obtainable from Coldplay's website from 12:15 pm (GMT +0) for one week until it became commercially available on 6 May.
-"Violet Hill" entered the UK Top 10 and US Top 40, and it also charted well in the rest of the world.
-The title track, "Viva la Vida", was also released exclusively on iTunes; it became the band's first number-one single on both the US Billboard Hot 100 and the UK Official Charts.
+"Violet Hill" entered the Top 10 in the United Kingdom and the Top 40 in the United States.
+The title track, "Viva la Vida", was also released exclusively on iTunes; it became the band's first number-one single on both the Billboard Hot 100 and UK Singles Chart.
 Coldplay performed the song live for the first time at the 2008 MTV Movie Awards on 1 June.
 "Viva la Vida" became iTunes' best-selling song of 2008.

 Viva la Vida or Death and All His Friends topped the album charts worldwide and was the world's best-selling album of 2008.
-It hit number one on the UK album chart despite having come on the market only three days previously.
+It hit number one on the British albums chart despite having come on the market only three days previously.
 In that time, it sold 302,000 copies, being "one of the fastest-selling albums in the country's history".
 By the end of June, it had set a new record for most-downloaded album ever.
 In October 2008, Coldplay won two Q Awards for Best Album for Viva la Vida or Death and All His Friends and Best Act in the World Today.
 On 9 November, Coldplay were named the World's Best-selling Act of 2008 at the World Music Awards in Monte Carlo.
 They also picked up two other awards: World's Best-selling Rock Act and Great Britain's Best-selling Act.
 The band followed up Viva la Vida or Death and All His Friends with the Prospekt's March EP, which was released on 21 November 2008.
 The extended play features songs from the album sessions and was originally made available on its own, while the album got re-issued with all EP tracks included on a bonus disc.
 "Life in Technicolor II" was the only single released.